bigbizze/pinescript-docs/final_combined_manual.md

 Not all scripts can be automatically converted from v4 to v5.
 If you want to convert the script manually or if your indicator returns a compilation error after conversion, use the following sections to determine how to complete the conversion.
-A list of some errors you can encounter during the automatic conversion and how to fix them can be found in the [Common script conversion errors](Common script conversion errors) section of this guide.
+A list of some errors you can encounter during the automatic conversion and how to fix them can be found in the  section of this guide.

 ## Renamed functions and variables